tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

   - Decide how to represent the qualities
     - For example, what shapes and colors to use for these traits, what types vectors for those traits, etc.
   - Consider writing a program to do the work
-    - A program is **not** necessary, but it makes it very easy to be consistent
+    - Writing a program to convert the results to an image is **not** necessary, but it makes it easy to create consistent images
   - Obtain personality profiles and draw them!
     - Get people to answer the questionnaire